COVID-19 Vaccination Programme questions and answers

 The Orthodox Union have also made a statement regarding the COVID-19 vaccine and have said that they strongly encourage all those eligible to access the vaccine to do so:

-47. Do they have ingredients which are unsuitable for vegans?
+40. Do they have ingredients which are unsuitable for vegans?

-The Pfizer-BioNTech vaccine does not contain any meat derivatives or porcine products.
 The Medicines and Healthcare products Regulatory Agency (MHRA) have confirmed that the Pfizer/BioNTech COVID-19, AstraZeneca and Moderna vaccines do not contain any components of animal origin.

 This guide contains information on how vaccines are made and what human and animal products are used:

-48. Do they have any ingredients which are unsuitable for those with allergies?
+41. Do they have any ingredients which are unsuitable for those with allergies?

-Any person with a history of anaphylaxis to any component of the vaccine should not receive it.
+Any person with a history of anaphylaxis to any component (ingredient) of the vaccine should not receive it.
 A second dose of the vaccine should not be given to those who have experienced anaphylaxis to the first dose of it.
 Advice should be sought from an Allergy Specialist in this situation.

 If you had a reaction to the first dose of the COVID-19 vaccine, inform your vaccinator or GP as you may require a prolonged observation period or they may need to seek advice from an Allergy Specialist.